AustinPriesel-Skillable/DPAI-130-mdrnzappsdtbsdepth/Lab 8/Lab 08 - Deploying chat app on Azure Container Apps with PostgreSQL Flexible Server.md

       +++azd env new+++

       ![](./media/image22.png)
-9. Run below command to set resource group
+5. Run below command to set resource group

    +++azd env set AZURE_RESOURCE_GROUP ResourceGroup1+++
      ![](./media/image29.png)

-10. Run the following Azure Developer CLI command to provision the Azure resources and deploy the code.
+6. Run the following Azure Developer CLI command to provision the Azure resources and deploy the code.

       +++azd up+++

-11. When prompted, select a **subscription** to create the resources and select the region closest to your location; in this lab, we have chosen the **@lab.CloudResourceGroup(ResourceGroup1).Location** region.
+7. When prompted, select a **subscription** to create the resources and select the region closest to your location; in this lab, we have chosen the **@lab.CloudResourceGroup(ResourceGroup1).Location** region.

       ![](./media/image24.png)

-12. When prompted, **enter a value for the 'openAILocation' infrastructure parameter** select the region closest to your location; in this lab, we have chosen the **North Central US** region
+8. When prompted, **enter a value for the 'openAILocation' infrastructure parameter** select the region closest to your location; in this lab, we have chosen the **North Central US** region

       ![](./media/image26.png)

-13. Provisioning resource will take around 15-16 min.
+9. Provisioning resource will take around 15-16 min.
 Click **Yes** if prompted.

        ![](./media/image27.png)

-14. Wait for the template to provision all resource successfully.
+10. Wait for the template to provision all resource successfully.

      ![](./media/image28.png)

-15. Wait for the deployment to complete.
+11. Wait for the deployment to complete.
 Deployment takes 5 mins

       ![](./media/image31.png)

-16. Click on the deployed web app endpoint link.
+12. Click on the deployed web app endpoint link.

      ![](./media/image32.png)

-17. Click on **Open**.
+13. Click on **Open**.
 It opens new tab with app

      ![](./media/image33.png)

-18. The app opens.
+14. The app opens.

       ![](./media/image34.png)

-    >[!Alert] Important: If you face any issue launching the app, please redeploy it by following step 12, i.e azd deploy
+    Important: If you face any issue launching the app, please redeploy it by following step 12, i.e azd deploy

 ### Task 5: Use chat app to get answers from files